Protective Plumbing Devices

 The installation of a sump pump may be beneficial in preventing basement flooding as the sump pump will transfer water from the basement to the ground surface outside the home.
 Where a new sump pump and pit along with a backwater valve is installed a total grant amount of $2,000 will be made available to property owners.
 This does not refer to, or include, the replacement of existing sump pumps or pits.

-Please note, the City offers a Protective Plumbing Plumbing Loan Program up to a maximum of $2000 to assist with eligible costs, including the installation of a sump pump in conjunction with the installation of a backwater valve, that exceed the Protective Plumbing Program Grant Program.
+Please note, the City offers a Protective Plumbing Loan Program up to a maximum of $2000 to assist with eligible costs, including the installation of a sump pump in conjunction with the installation of a backwater valve, that exceed the Protective Plumbing Program Grant Program.